Brown-University-Library/django-shibboleth-remoteuser/README.md

     )
     ```

+At this point, the django-shibboleth-remoteuser middleware should be complete.

+##Optional
+###Template tags
  * Template tags are included which will allow you to place {{ login_link }} or {{ logout_link }} in your templates for routing users to the login or logout page.
+These are available as a convenience and not required.
 To activate add the following to settings.py.

    ```python
     TEMPLATE_CONTEXT_PROCESSORS += (